Feinberg Forecast: Scott’s Final Projections for the 95th Oscar Nominations

 1. Women Talking (Sarah Polley)

-2. All Quiet on the Western Front (Edward Berger, Lesley Paterson & Ian Stokell)
+2. All Quiet on the Western Front (Edward Berger, Lesley Paterson and Ian Stokell)

 3. Glass Onion: A Knives Out Mystery (Rian Johnson)